-When buying a home, it’s not just the actual price that you need to think about, there are monthly expenses like water and electricity bills, insurance as well as council or state taxes.
+When buying a home, it’s not just the actual price that you need to think about, there are monthly expenses like water and electricity bills, Youi home insurance, as well as council or state taxes.

 Many of the payments may be more frequent than others, it’s important to budget for these additional costs when determining the amount needed for any upfront costs when purchasing your new home.